Özlem Çerçioğlu

-Özlem Çerçioğlu (born 11 August 1968) is a Turkish politician and has served as the mayor of Aydın since 2009.
-A recent member of the Justice and Development Party (AKP) since 2025, she was previously with the Republican People's Party (CHP) for 23 years, where she became Aydın's first female mayor.
+Özlem Çerçioğlu (born 11 August 1968) is a Turkish politician who has served as the mayor of Aydın since 2009.
+She has been a member of the IslamistJustice and Development Party (AKP) since 2025, after previously spending 23 years in the secularist Republican People's Party (CHP).
+While with the CHP, she became Aydın’s first female mayor.
+Her 2025 switch to the AKP sparked significant political controversy and criticism from CHP supporters.

 She was born in Nazilli, a district of Aydın, in 1968.
 She graduated from Selçuk University in 1988.
-She served as the member of the Grand National Assembly of Turkey from 2002 to 2009 in 22nd and 23rd legislative terms while she was a member of CHP.
-She was elected as Aydın's mayor in 2009, she was re-elected in 2014 as the first mayor of the metropolitan municipality, and then she was re-confirmed in 2019.
+She served as a member of the Grand National Assembly from 2002 to 2009 during the 22nd and 23rd legislative terms, representing Aydın for the CHP.
+She was elected as mayor of Aydın in 2009, becoming the first female mayor of the metropolitan municipality, and was re-elected again in 2014 and 2019.

-On August 14, 2025, she left the Republican People's Party due to some problems within the party as she said, joined the ruling Justice and Development Party and stated that she wished to serve "under the patronage of Erdoğan." Çerçioğlu's resignation from her party of 23 years, where she had served two terms as a member of parliament and four terms as mayor, drew criticism from the provincial and district branches of the Republican People's Party in Aydın.
-On the same day, the Republican People's Aydın Provincial Presidency organized a rally titled “Aydın Stands for Its Will” in front of the Aydın Metropolitan Municipality building to protest her decision. Özgür Özel the leader of CHP stated on August 14th 2025 that Çerçioğlu switched her party due to threats by the ruling government and this is "stealing of votes".
-He said the corruption investigations against several CHP mayors including Çerçioğlu were the reason they transferred to AKP.
+On 14 August 2025, Çerçioğlu left the CHP for the ruling AKP due to internal party issues while expressing her desire to serve "under the patronage of Erdoğan." Çerçioğlu's resignation from her party of 23 years, where she had served two terms in parliament and four terms as mayor, drew criticism from the provincial and district branches of the CHP in Aydın.
+On the same day, the CHP Provincial Presidency organized a rally titled “Aydın Stands for its Will” in front of the Aydın Metropolitan Municipality building to protest her decision.
+CHP leader Özgür Özel accused Çerçioğlu of leaving the party due to threats from the ruling government and that her defection was a "stealing of votes".
+He further claimed that ongoing corruption investigations and blackmailing against several CHP mayors, including Çerçioğlu, were a key factor behind their defections to the AKP.
+After her switch to AKP, Çerçioğlu was acquitted in the cases in which she had been tried on charges of bid rigging and abuse of office and her family company Jantsa achieved privileged merchant status by the Turkish government.